chriseidhof/pomotv/README.md

 To add videos for an event:

 - Add the videos to `data/videos.yml`.
 Let's keep this yml file sorted by date.
 Also look at `data/events.yml` and `data/speakers.yml` and add the missing information there.
+Here's an [example PR](https://github.com/chriseidhof/ios-videos/pull/12).
 - Currently, we only support youtube.
 However, it should be easy to add support for other platforms (e.g. vimeo).
 Let me know if this is an issue.
-Or even better, file a PR that does this.
+Or even better, file a PR that adds vimeo support.

 ### Troubleshooting